denniswong12/mars-rover-challenge/README.md

     - M : Move one step forward
 - Only one Rover will move at a time, when a Rover move to the edge of the Plateau, the Rover will stop and then ignore the rest of the instructions.
 When a Rover trying to move in to another Rover or an obstacle, the Rover will stop and ignore the rest of the instructions.
 - After moving all Rovers, the system will show the location of each Rover.
-- Different Rovers navigate the Plateau so they can use their special cameras and robot arms to collect samples back to Planet Earth.
+- All Rovers navigate the Plateau so they can use their special cameras and robot arms to collect samples back to Planet Earth.

 ## What’s in this System

 The system is written in C#, with git as version control and store the source codes in GitHub - https://github.com/denniswong12/mars-rover-challenge.git.
 Design using UML Class Diagram with 5 classes and 1 interface.
 The interface and the classes and their features are:

 Class - CommandCenter:
-- Initialise the plateau.
+- Initialise the plateau base on the selected shape.
 - Call Plateau to add obstacles and vehicles onto the plateau.
 - Store a list of vehicle objects.
 - Trigger vehicle to move.
 - Request display vehicle positions.

 Class - UserInterface:
+- Get user console input and display results to console.
+- Validate user inputs according to the required format.
 - Get plateau coordinates from user via console input.
 - Ask user whether there are some Aliens or Rocks on the plateau.
 - Display coordinates of all obstacles (if any) on console.